AI Governance and Assurance — Restoring Confidence Without Slowing Progress

 2. Why This Matters

-AI introduces new forms of organisational risk — but more importantly, it exposes weaknesses in how organisations establish ownership, accountability, and control around emerging capabilities.
+AI introduces new forms of organisational risk — but more importantly, it exposes weaknesses in how organisations establish ownership, accountability and control around emerging capabilities.

 When governance is unclear: